 The phage 434 repressor (further referred to as 1R69) was chosen as a test example to evaluate the reduced model performance in segments containing alpha helices and one loop.
 Although the chain is relatively short (63 residues), it contains 16 of 20 amino acids types (exceptions are CYS, HIS, MET and TYR; parameters for those residues are given in the force field description as well).
-Our test protein is presented in Fig. 2a-c.
-The alpha- helical type of 1R69 can be recognized from Fig. 2a.
-In Figs. 2 the difference between atomic resolution (2b) and reduced representation (2c) is demonstrated.
+Our test protein is presented in Figure 2a-c.
+The alpha- helical type of 1R69 can be recognized from Figure 2a.
+In Figure 2b-c the difference between atomic resolution (2b) and reduced representation (2c) is demonstrated.

-Fig.2 Crystal structure of 1R69: a) backbone with helical segments indicated magenta, b) atomic resolution, c) reduced representation.
-In b) and c) protein backbone is in blue, hydrophobic side-chains in green, charged side chains in red, others in grey.
+Figure 2.
+Crystal structure of 1R69: (a) backbone with helical segments indicated magenta, (b) atomic resolution, (c) reduced representation.
+In (b) and (c) protein backbone is in blue, hydrophobic side-chains in green, charged side chains in red, others in gray.